citizenspress/cuperetirees/content/english/about-us/about.md

 6. Facilitate cooperative engagement and information sharing among the members.
 7. Encourage all eligible retirees and surviving spouses to join and support the Association.

-The CUPE Staff Retirees’ Association has no official status within the CUPE organization, but works collaboratively with all parties to achieve our mandated goals.
+The CUPE Staff Retirees Association has no official status within the CUPE organization, but works collaboratively with all parties to achieve our mandated goals.

 ## **EXECUTIVE BOARD**